xchrisbailey/tvSort/README.markdown

 Config
 ======
-fixes.yaml fixes names to be reconized with thetvdb ( by default it's looked for in ~/.config/tvsort/ )
+fixes.yaml - fixes names to be reconized with thetvdb (copy fixes.yaml to ~/.config/tvsort/)

 ToDo
 ====